Hydroque/XM-File-Format/README.md

 # XM Files Format
 Simple files.
 Faster image loading.
 Better image storage.

+This library is aimed at video games, but does have uses outside of video games - like normal images.
+Default support for these file types are unheard of.
+Don't be expecting to load these files in programs, yet.
+The plan is to have plugins for editors.

 ### Featured file formats
 XMI - image file format